loot/libloot-python/docs/reference.rst

     Returns the API version as a string of the form ``major.minor.patch``

-.. py:class:: loot_api.WrapperVersion
+.. py:class:: loot.WrapperVersion

-  Provides information about the version of the LOOT API Python wrapper that is being run.
+  Provides information about the version of libloot-python that is being run.

   .. py:attribute:: major